Copper Criteria

 Find Me!

-Handler hides whilst the dog is out of the room, dog enters the room and seeks out the handler.
+Handler hides whilst the dog is out of the room.
+The dog then enters the room and seeks out the handler.
+Handler should not give any clues to the dog and should be out of sight.

 Find the Hidden Toy (Copper)

-Handler hides a toy at head-height or lower with the dog out of the room, dog enters the room and finds the toy.
+Handler hides a toy at head-height or lower with the dog out of the room.
+The dog then enters the room and finds the toy.
 Dogs can be given encouragement but only minimal guidance.

 Find the Hidden Treat

-Handler hides a treat at head-height or lower with the dog out of the room, dog enters the room and finds the toy.
+Handler hides a treat at head-height or lower with the dog out of the room.
+The dog then enters the room and finds the treat.
 Dogs can be given encouragement but only minimal guidance.

 Give Paw

 Dog waits calmly before being released to greet someone.
-This greeting must be controlled and calm.
+This greeting must be controlled and calm - no bouncing, snappiness or excessive noise permitted.

 Hand Signal Free Space (Copper)

-Any bronze trick using only a hand signal.
+Any 3 copper tricks using only hand signals.
 No verbal cues allowed.

-Dog picks up and holds two toys simultaneously.
+Dog picks up and holds 2 toys at the same time.

 Jumble Sale